enyojs/enyo-docs/docs/best-practices/api-reference.md

 chunks of functionality that may be added to individual kinds as needed), and sub-namespaces (e.g., the focus-state management library, `enyo.Spotlight`).

-## Documenting Code for the API Viewer
+## Documenting Code for the API Reference

 ### What to Document